College Allies

-22% of students who enter CUNY community college graduate within 3 years and 55% who enter a four-year college graduate within 6 years.
+28% of students who enter public community college graduate from that institution within 3 years and 62% who enter four-year public college graduate within 6 years.

-CARA’s College Allies program addresses college retention for first-generation college students, low-income students, and students of color by training college students to support their peers through the obstacles to graduation.
+CARA’s College Allies program addresses college retention for first-generation, low-income, and students of color by positioning trained college students to support their peers in persisting through obstacles to graduation.
+We do this by:

-- Outreach to students via phone, text, social media, and in person
+- Outreach to students via phone, text, virtual meetings, and in person

 - Hosting one- on-one and small groups meetings